How to go about your financial planning – Fee only Financial Planner or Fee based Financial Planner!

 For example, if I plan to invest Rs.
 10,000 per year in a mutual fund and a Fee only Financial Planner charges a flat fee of Rs.
 5,000.
 It would not make sense for the investor to choose a Fee only Financial Planner as the actual commission earned by a Fee based Financial Planner would only be 1% of Rs.
 10,000 which is Rs.
 100. This decision will obviously change as the value of investment increases.

 The breakeven point would be Rs.
 5,000.
 The moment the Fee based Financial Planner starts earning more than the amount charged by the Fee only Financial Planner, it would make sense from an economic point of view to shift to a Fee only Financial Planner.
-It is important to note that from an advice and conflict of interest argument, a Fee only Financial Planner is any day to be recommended over a Fee based Financial Planner.
+It is important to note that from an advice and conflict of interest argument, a Fee only Financial Planner is any day better than a Fee based Financial Planner.

 An investor can also choose a ‘direct scheme’ if he knows which product to choose and understands the product completely.
 It is not mandatory that an investor has to go only through a Financial Planner.
 This is advisory and always recommended because of the amount of money in play over the long run.
 The power of compounding can be scary.
 What might look to us as just a Rs.
 10,000 investment today could be worth lakhs of rupees in the future.
 Therefore, it would always be a wise decision to entrust your money to somebody you can trust completely… an unbiased person who does not suffer from a conflict of interest.